jshinobiii/jshinobiii/README.md

 # Hello, I'm Jamal.
 <a href="https://www.linkedin.com/in/jamal-s-85598823a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent Per Scholas graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent Per Scholas graduate with an interest in technology and a dedication to solving complex problems.

 ## Objective